StCarmen/stcarmen.github.io/_pages/about.md

 ## About Me

-I am a researcher in Institute for Intelligent Computing, Alibaba Group.
-I received my M.S. and B.S. degree from Renmin University of China in 2023 and 2020, respectively, supervised by Professor [Zhewei Wei](https://weizhewei.com/).
+I am a researcher at the Institute for Intelligent Computing, Alibaba Group.
+I received my M.S. and B.S. degrees from Renmin University of China in 2023 and 2020, respectively, under the supervision of Professor [Zhewei Wei](https://weizhewei.com/).

 <span style="color:green">If you have any questions regarding my work or are interested in collaborating with me, please contact me via email. </span>